 - Clojure – modern LISP implementation for JVM, CLR, and JS environment.

 The last dialect was created by Rich Hickey who is responsible for a new wave of interest to the language.
 Today, the popularity of Clojure has grown high enough to make it possible to implement full-stack applications solidly in this language:

 - Datomic (NoSQL database written in Clojure) – for the persistence layer.

 Image 2.
 Full-Clojure stack

 I hope reading this article to the end ignited in you at least a small spark of interest to a very beautiful language called LISP.
 Even being initially developed 60 years ago, I believe, it is still overpowering all the mainstream languages in its features, flexibility, and simplicity.
 It may seem strange why being so nice and powerful LISP isn’t popular nowadays.
-There is a couple of reasons to that.
-First of all, in 70s LISP was too demanding for common hardware to become a widely used language.
+There is a couple of reasons for that.
+First of all, in the 70s LISP was too demanding for common hardware to become a widely used language.
 Secondly, there were too many dialects of the same language and having no solid ecosystem is hard to build a solid community around it.
 And finally, remember that there is no real correlation between popularity and quality.
 Any language, after getting used to it, starts to determine the mindset of the programmers, which is hard to change.